GitHub: mitz17/get-chrome-driver

 driver = webdriver.Chrome(service=service)

-# Continue with Selenium operations
+# Continue with Selenium logic here

 Final Notes